 \subsection{Datasets}

-{\textbf{RVL-CDIP}} \, The RVL-CDIP (Ryerson Vision Lab Complex Document Information Processing) dataset is a subset of the IIT-CDIP Test Collection presented in~\cite{harley2015evaluation}.
+{\textbf{RVL-CDIP.}} \, The RVL-CDIP dataset is a subset of the IIT-CDIP Test Collection presented in~\cite{harley2015evaluation}.
 It consists of gray-scale labeled documents split into 16 classes.
-The dataset is split into 320K training documents, 40K documents documents for validation and test sets.
-For notation simplicity, we denote the dataset as RVL-CDIP.\\ {\textbf{Tobacco-3482}} \, The Tobacco-3482 dataset is a smaller sample containing 3482 gray-scale document images presented in ~\cite{kumar2014structural}.
+The dataset is split into 320K training documents, 40K documents documents for validation and test sets.\\ {\textbf{Tobacco-3482.}} \, The Tobacco-3482 dataset is a smaller sample containing 3482 gray-scale document images presented in ~\cite{kumar2014structural}.
 This dataset is formed by documents belonging to 10 classes not uniformly distributed.
-For simplicity, we denote the dataset as Tobacco. \\ {\textbf{NIST Special Database 6}} \, The Nist-tax form~\cite{dimmick1991nist} dataset is composed of structured forms of 5595 pages of binary, black-and-white images of synthesized documents containing hand-print and split into 20 different tax forms.
+For simplicity, we denote the dataset as Tobacco. \\ {\textbf{NIST Special Database 6.}} \, The Nist-tax form~\cite{dimmick1991nist} dataset is composed of structured forms of 5595 pages of binary, black-and-white images of synthesized documents containing hand-print and split into 20 different tax forms.
 For simplicity, we denote the dataset as NIST.